Select Page

 Navigating Emotions & Ethics in Education: A Comprehensive Guide

 Emotions & Ethics in Education- V. G. Siddhartha, Dr. Payal Tadvi, Vineet Whig, these are the recent examples of unfortunate endings of possible good lives.
-They were adults, entrepreneurs, professionally qualified, having life experience but we have also seen a arise in the number of students committing suicides due to academic / exam related stress and personal problems.
+They were adults, entrepreneurs, professionally qualified, and had life experience but we have also seen a rise in the number of students committing suicides due to academic / exam-related stress and personal problems.
 So what is common to both?
 If we dig deep to find the issue – it’s stress!

-The gravity of the stress, the type of stress doesn’t matter – it’s an issue / problem that the particular individual was not able to cope up with.
+The gravity of the stress, the type of stress doesn’t matter – it’s an issue/problem that the particular individual was not able to cope with.
 Reasons may vary, we may speculate about the situation, but the truth is it was something beyond the individual could handle.
-We cannot deny the fact that they may have tried to resolve the problem in their own way or reached out to people for solution or support.
+We cannot deny the fact that they may have tried to resolve the problem in their own way or reached out to people for solutions or support.

 “Thinking Problem AS a Problem IS the Problem” has a profound meaning.
-If we consider the statement, then it points out to the way we think; our process of thinking.
-The positive thoughts, the negative thoughts – all these are deep rooted on how we handle our emotions and thoughts; and eventually ourselves.
+If we consider the statement, then it points out to the way we think; and our process of thinking.
+The positive thoughts, the negative thoughts – all these are deeply rooted in how we handle our emotions and thoughts, and eventually ourselves.
 How we perceive a problem decides how we plan to overcome it.

-Everyone faces problems – small or big; but it all depends how one learns to cope with it.
-For some, one statement said by someone can lead to extremities, while for others inspite of the whole system failing; they may still be unaffected.
-A lot has been said and written about problems and ways of handling it.
+Everyone faces problems – small or big; but it all depends on how one learns to cope with it.
+For some, one statement said by someone can lead to extremities, while for others in spite of the whole system failing; they may still be unaffected.
+A lot has been said and written about problems and ways of handling them.

-But why is that we still are ill-equipped to face problems?
-At some level it is due to the need of ‘being the best’, but that’s not enough, you have to ‘be the best, but beat the rest’- this level of competition and performance pressure results in extreme outbursts.
+But why is it that we still are ill-equipped to face problems?
+At some level it is due to the need to ‘be the best’, but that’s not enough, you have to ‘be the best, but beat the rest’- this level of competition and performance pressure results in extreme outbursts.

 What does talk about?
-It definitely hints at what is the emotional make of the individual.
+It definitely hints at the emotional makeup of the individual.
 Are we strong enough to face all that life throws at us?
 Are we ready to reach out for solutions?
 Do we have an emotional ecosystem ready to help us out?
-Are we aware how we are feeling about a situation or person?
-To find answers to all these questions we need band of qualified professionals.
+Are we aware of how we are feeling about a situation or person?
+To find answers to all these questions we need a band of qualified professionals.

 For us to understand these issues, we will have to first understand and accept the importance of acknowledging our emotions.
 We need to be in touch with our emotions and we need to be aware of our triggers.
 Right from childhood, we need to focus on strengthening our core – our emotions and values.

 This foundation needs to be taught right at school.
-We will need to pause and consolidate our approach towards our next generation.
+We will need to pause and consolidate our approach towards the next generation.
 The whole system will have to be redesigned.
-From curriculum, to teaching methodologies, approach of academicians, to the way we raise our children – our country’s future.
+From curriculum to teaching methodologies, the approach of academicians, to the way we raise our children – our country’s future.

-Our children, our youth needs to be emotionally strengthened to face the VUCA world [Volatile, Uncertain, Complex, Ambiguous]; especially because India has the largest number of youth that will be joining the global workforce.
-Today we talking about modern ways of teaching, but instead we need to be focussed on creating learning environment.
+Our children and our youth need to be emotionally strengthened to face the VUCA world [Volatile, Uncertain, Complex, Ambiguous]; especially because India has the largest number of youth that will be joining the global workforce.
+Today we talking about modern ways of teaching, but instead, we need to be focused on creating a learning environment.
 We are focussing on artificial intelligence, but the real focus should be emotional intelligence.

-We are just introducing new courses, when actually we need to align our school, college and markets.
-Parents are wasting their money in extra coaching, when we should be investing on understanding concepts.
+We are just introducing new courses when actually we need to align our school, college, and markets.
+Parents are wasting their money on extra coaching when we should be investing in understanding concepts.
 If we can work on each of the aspects for our country’s youth, we can have a start in the right direction.

-To understand and learn about these aspects of development and growth, a lot of awareness and sensitization programs by qualified professionals [not self appointed professionals] need to undertaken.
+To understand and learn about these aspects of development and growth, a lot of awareness and sensitization programs by qualified professionals [not self-appointed professionals] need to be undertaken.
 Professional intervention by Psychologists and Psychiatrists should be made available and accessible to all to resolve emotional issues.
 Training and workshops are yet to reach their fullest potential.

 Academicians have to be included in this interventional plan, as they have to educate our future citizens.
-We do not need emotionally vulnerable children but we need emotionally strong and children having value to faces the uncertainties of tomorrow.
-A lot needs to be done, we have taken the first step, by creating awareness about this issue, now its your turn to join hands.
+We do not need emotionally vulnerable children but we need emotionally strong children who have value to face the uncertainties of tomorrow.
+A lot needs to be done, we have taken the first step, by creating awareness about this issue, now it’s your turn to join hands.

 Frequently Asked Questions (Faqs) About Emotions & Ethics in Education: